-In more severe injuries, treatment may also include physical therapy, rehabilitation, or surgery.
+For more severe injuries, treatment may also include physical therapy, rehabilitation, or surgery.
 Physical therapy strengthens and helps you regain range of motion.
 Surgery may include ligament repair or reconstruction.

 Surgery doesn’t usually treat injuries to only the LCL.
 However, the LCL is often injured along with other ligaments in the knee.
 In these cases, surgery is probably necessary.